micro/micro/docs/about.md

 development including service discovery, client/server rpc and pubsub messaging.
 Utilizing a powerful pluggable architecture, Micro adapts to any infrastructure while maintaining the same tools and development patterns.

-Today we're working on a consumer frontend that focuses on providing a place that can leverage and utilise the tools we've built prior.
+Today we're working on a consumer frontend that focuses on providing a place that can leverage the tools we've built prior.

 Try out [Mu](https://mu.xyz).
 Join us on [Discord]({{site.discord}}) to learn more.